bryanmcnett/aabo/README.md

 ![Pragmatic axes for Axis Aligned Bounding Triangle](images/pragmatic.png)

 The pragmatic axes look worse, and are worse, but still make triangles that enclose objects pretty well.
-With these axes, it is possible to construct an AABH from a pre-existing AABB, that has exactly the same shape as the AABB, and where the final half-space check is unnecessary:
+With these axes, it is possible to construct a hexagon from a pre-existing AABB, that has exactly the same shape as the AABB, and where the final half-space check is unnecessary:

 ```
 {minX, minY, -(maxX + maxY)}